lobehub/lobe-chat/README.md

 > **Note**\
 > If you are unfamiliar with the installation process of PWA, you can add LobeChat as your desktop application (also applicable to mobile devices) by following these steps:
 >
-> - Launch the Chrome or Edge browser on your computer
+> - Launch the Chrome or Edge browser on your computer.
-> - Visit the LobeChat webpage
+> - Visit the LobeChat webpage.
-> - In the upper right corner of the address bar, click on the <kbd>Install</kbd> icon
+> - In the upper right corner of the address bar, click on the <kbd>Install</kbd> icon.
-> - Follow the instructions on the screen to complete the PWA installation
+> - Follow the instructions on the screen to complete the PWA installation.

 <br/>